pospisilboh/Memgraph/Forename/README.md

 ### Memgraph Cloud

+Dataset from Memgraph database (exported dataset file `graph.cypherl`) we imported to Memgraph Cloud database.
+The Memgraph Cloud database is used by our Flask application server deployed to IBM Cloud Foundry.

 ### Flask
 [**Flask**](https://flask.palletsprojects.com/en/2.0.x/) is a micro web framework written in Python and we used it for implementing [application server](https://github.com/pospisilboh/Memgraph/tree/master/Forename/ForenameServer) that provide services that are consumed by Tableau dashboards.
 To be able visualize a graph a JavaScript library [**D3.js**](https://www.d3-graph-gallery.com/network) was used.